 The literature on DBT suggests that some components may be necessary while other may be less critical to the success of treatment.
 The use of a urine alarm in DBT has been repeatedly shown to be critical.
 The role of the alarm in DBT seems to be to provide the opportunity to implement other contingencies and elements of the treatment package.
 Consistent with studies on the use of the urine alarm, overlearning has been shown to be a useful addition to treatment packages as it reduces the likelihood of future relapse.
 Further, a waking schedule, or reinforcement for waking to minimal prompts, has been shown to be relevant to treatment success, as well as some procedure by which to ensure that the child is fully awake.
 This could be served by washing their face, showering, or by completing a task that is effortful and requires wakening such as changing bedding.

 Alternatively the literature suggests that some elements are not necessary for treatment success.
 RCT appears to be less relevant to success and does not consistently show increased continence either alone or as part of a treatment package such as DBT.
 Other elements, such as positive practice, require further research to determine the role they play.
-Other treatments such as Kegel exercises have often been added to treatment packages (Friman & Jones, 1998) but have not been evaluated and thus remain non-evidence based practiceTarbox, Williams & Friman (2004) also suggest that the wearing of diapers should be considered as an important variable when considering treatment for continence issues, although further research is also required on this issue.
+Other treatments such as Kegel exercises have often been added to treatment packages (Friman & Jones, 1998) but have not been evaluated and thus remain non-evidence based practice.
+Tarbox, Williams & Friman (2004) also suggest that the wearing of diapers should be considered as an important variable when considering treatment for continence issues, although further research is also required on this issue.

 Overview of Research on Behavioral Treatments

-Urine alarms, although often effective are also associated with frequent relapse.
+Urine alarms, although often effective, are also associated with frequent relapse.
 Relapse can be reduced by the addition of procedures such as overlearning and intermittent schedules.
 The addition of reinforcement for appropriate behaviors and other contingencies such as those described in Dry-Bed Training provide a treatment that is consistently effective in a short period of time with few relapses.
 Parents, given some minimal level of instruction and supervision, can effectively implement DBT.

 Evaluation and comparison of treatment approaches and success rates in the treatment of enuresis is made difficult by variability surrounding treatment success criteria.
 Research has varied widely on definitions of successful treatment of enuresis with some only requiring an improvement from baseline and others requiring 14 consecutive days of dryness.
 Given this success in one study may not be considered as success in another study.
 Furthermore, relapse has suffered the same fate.
 Some studies have considered relapse to be one incidence of wetting, with others not considering relapse to occur unless wetting has returned to baseline levels.
 This also raises the variability of follow-up periods, as follow-up data cannot be collected until a minimal period of dryness, considered as successful treatment in the original criterion, has passed.
 If a follow up period is extremely short, then relapse by any criteria is less likely and an extremely long follow up period may be considered somewhat unethical given that there is often a social stigma associated with problems of continence.
 Moreover, clarity in these areas may make more clear a reasonable treatment time that should elapse before it is considered as a failure to treat and other methods are considered.
 A resolution of these issues may make conclusions regarding effective treatment stronger than the current analysis.